NatLibFi/NDL-VuFind2-Vagrant/README.md

 * Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

 If using local RecordManager/Solr, some options exist for the records data:
-* bare minimum (e.g. testing purposes): add a sample data file to the _data/_ directory to import to the local Solr database via RecordManager during install
+* default but bare minimum (e.g. testing purposes): a sample data file exists in the _data/_ directory to be imported to the local Solr database via RecordManager during install
-* more proper use: import your data manually from file(s) or set up harvesting sources after the provisioning/installing is done.
+* more proper use: add your own data to the _data/_ directory before provisioning/installing **or** import your data manually from file(s) **or** set up harvesting sources after the provisioning/installing is done.

 Without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)
 * either set the EXTERNAL_SOLR_URL in the bootstrap files (also set INSTALL_SOLR + INSTALL_RM to _false_ as they are not needed), or